No arrests made after emergency services initiate controlled explosion on Edinburgh street

-Comely Bank: No arrests made after emergency services initiate controlled explosion on Edinburgh street
+Comely Bank: No arrests made after emergency services carry out controlled explosion of ordnance on Edinburgh street

-Police have confirmed that there have been no arrests after the bomb squad were called to an Edinburgh street on Tuesday afternoon.
+Police say there have been no arrests and no criminality found after the bomb squad were called to an Edinburgh street on Tuesday afternoon.

 The bomb squad were later called to the scene in a home on Comely Bank Street where an ordnance was found.